Patricia E. Campbell-Smith

 Patricia Elaine Campbell-Smith (born 1966) is a former judge of the United States Court of Federal Claims and former chief special master of that court.
-She served as chief judge from October 21, 2013, to March 13, 2017.
+She served as chief judge from October 21, 2013, to March 13, 2017, and she was the first African American (and African-American woman) chief judge to serve in that capacity.

 Biography

 Campbell-Smith was born in 1966 in Baltimore.
 She received a Bachelor of Science degree, cum laude, in Electrical Engineering in 1987, from Duke University.
 She received a Juris Doctor, cum laude, in 1992, from Tulane Law School.
 She then served as a law clerk for Judge Martin Leach-Cross Feldman and as a law clerk for Judge Sarah S. Vance of the United States District Court for the Eastern District of Louisiana.
 Campbell-Smith then worked at the law firm of Liskow & Lewis in New Orleans.
 From 1998 to 2005 she served as a career law clerk for Judge Emily C. Hewitt of the United States Court of Federal Claims.
 She became a special master of the United States Court of Federal Claims in 2005 and Chief Special Master in 2011, serving in that role until she was confirmed to the court in 2013.